CAVaccineInventory/vial/README.md

 ## Setting up a development environment

+If you run into issues during environment setup, start with the [1][faq] for troubleshooting.

+** if you encounter any issues in setup, please document them and add them to the FAQ. **

 Check out the repository.
 Create a new Python virtual environment for it (I use `pipenv shell` to do this).
 Install the dependencies with `pip install -r requirements.txt`.

-Set your environment variables, see *Configuration* section below.
+Set your environment variables, see _Configuration_ section below.

 You'll need a PostgreSQL database called "vaccinate".
 On macOS I've used https://postgresapp.com/ for that.